raygj/vault-content/cluster-bootstrap/kubernetes/Vault Kubernetes Scenarios and Walkthroughs.md

 subjects:
 - kind: ServiceAccount
   name: vault-auth
-  namespace: vault //update to reflect the namespace where Vault was deployed EOF
+  namespace: default
+EOF
 ```

 **notes**

+- ClusterRoleBinding is cluster-wide and does not respect namespaces
+  - there is a default role, it can be used, or you can create one as described since this SA identity will be incorporated into the Vault configuration
+  - tagging the SA the Vault namespace enables tracking of the dependent resources
-- ClusterRoleBinding is cluster-wide and does not respect namespaces, so one SA with this role is sufficient per cluster.
+  - one SA with this role is sufficient per cluster or identity domain

-- each app or client container/pod can be deployed in the same or a different namespace, each app deployment will have a distinct SA asssigned and tagged to that app, that SA role is basic and does not need special privileges
+- each app or client container/pod can be deployed in the same or a different namespace, each app deployment will have a distinct SA assigned and tagged to that app, that SA role is basic and does not need special privileges

 kubectl -n vault apply --filename service-account-vault-auth.yml